mmlengah/RayTracer/README.md

 - **Setup**:
   - Download the required version of SDL2 (2.28.4) from the [SDL2 Official Website](https://www.libsdl.org/).
   - Make sure to link against the provided SDL2 libraries and include the header files in your project settings.

 ---

+### glm (0.9.9.8)

+- **Description**:
+  glm (OpenGL Mathematics) is a header only C++ mathematics library for graphics software based on the OpenGL Shading Language (GLSL) specifications.

+- **Role in this project**:
+  Used for mathematical operations and transformations in the graphics context.

+- **Setup**:
+  - Download the required version of glm (0.9.9.8) from its [repository](https://github.com/g-truc/glm).
+  - Being a header-only library, ensure to include the glm header files in your project settings.

+---

 ## Folder Structure
 Below is the main directory structure of the project: